The Sioux Falls area's most trusted business IT service & support

 Why automation belongs in the managed IT conversation

 That is why business automation fits naturally with managed IT.
-The same support relationship that helps your business understand systems, recurring issues, user needs and security risks can also help identify where better workflows may reduce friction.
+ELBO already works with clients on systems, recurring issues, user needs and technology risk.
+That day-to-day context helps reveal where a better workflow may remove friction.

 Good automation usually starts small.

-A better form, a cleaner approval path, a reminder that reaches the right person or a report that no longer has to be rebuilt by hand can be enough to prove the value of automation.
+A better form, a clearer approval path, a reminder that reaches the right person or a report that no one has to rebuild each week can be enough to show where automation helps.

 Before a workflow is automated, the business should understand questions like